atilaneves/unit-threaded/README.md

 }
 ```

-This will run the testEven code 3 times, and the reporting will consider
+In both cases the test code will be run 3 times, and the reporting
-it to be 3 separate tests.
+will consider it to be 3 separate tests.

 For types, use the `@Types` UDA on a template function with exactly
 one compile-time parameter: